 The Roblox [13] platform allows anyone to create shared, immersive, 3D experiences.
-At the time of writing, there are approximately 20 million experiences available on Roblox, created by 8 million developers.
-Roblox creators are often young, for example there are over 200 Roblox kids' coding camps in 65 countries listed at [12].
-The Luau programming language [11] is the scripting language used by developers of Roblox experiences.
-Luau is derived from the Lua programming language [4], with additional capabilities, including a type inference engine.
+As of July 2021, there are approximately 20 million experiences available on Roblox, created by 8 million developers.
+Roblox creators are often young.
+For example, there are over 200 Roblox kids' coding camps in 65 countries listed by the company as education resources [12].
+The Luau programming language [11] is the scripting language used by creators of Roblox experiences.
+Luau is derived from the Lua programming language [5], with additional capabilities, including a type inference engine.

-This paper will discuss some of the goals of the Luau type system, focusing on where the goals are different from those of other type systems.
+This paper will discuss some of the goals of the Luau type system, focusing on where the goals differ from those of other type systems.